Overview & Authentication

 Or a specific batch of runs:

 You can also combine scopes.
-For example, to read only certain tasks and tags:
+For example, to read runs with specific tags and for specific tasks:

 Expiration